flare-foundation/docs/docs/tech/state-connector.md

     More information on how to retrieve a particular answer in the [State Connector contract source code](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/contracts/genesis/implementation/StateConnector.sol#L49){ target=_blank }.

     As shown below, multiple answers are actually packed into a single Merkle root.
-The [Attestation Proof Unpacking](#proof-unpacking) section explains how to retrieve an individual answer.
+The [Attestation Packing](#attestation-packing) section explains how to retrieve an individual answer.

-### 6. Rewards

-All Attestation Providers that submitted **the answer agreed by the majority** are rewarded.

-==The exact mechanism is still being designed (XXX).==

 ## Attestation Protocols